DJRHails/hails.info/src/assets/projects/SpeakEasy/speakeasy.md

 - Making a genuinely useful tool

 ## What we learned
-Gatsby is super fast, and when not using interesting mdx-themes is an excellent tool.
+- Gatsby is super fast, and when not using interesting mdx-themes is an excellent tool.
-How to use Speech-to-text API in an endless stream.
+- How to use Speech-to-text API in an endless stream.
-Additional free drinks at the bar night and no sleep is a poor choice of moves.
+- No sleep is a poor choice of moves.

 ## What's next for Speakeasy
-Negative Latency with predictive descriptions
+- Negative Latency with predictive descriptions
-Improved speech recognition
+- Improved speech recognition
-Embedded image lookup
+- Embedded image lookup
-Improved slide transitions
+- Improved slide transitions
 [Video Link](https://www.youtube.com/watch?v=UDkzLdDV0h8&feature=youtu.be)